Creative Writing MA/PGDip

 - Name: Creative Writing

-A course may be the first step towards a writing career, or a chance for more experienced writers to develop their work from a new perspective.
-The School of English at Bangor University offers a range of opportunities for postgraduate study in a dynamic critical and creative environment.
-One of the first institutions in the UK to offer creative writing at degree level, Bangor has significant experience in this discipline and a flourishing postgraduate community.
+A course in creative writing may be the first step towards a writing career, or a chance for more experienced writers to develop their work from a new perspective.
+Creative writing at Bangor University offers a range of opportunities for postgraduate study in a dynamic critical and creative environment.
+Bangor University has significant experience in this discipline and a flourishing postgraduate community.

 Course content is for guidance purposes only and may be subject to change.